inkyblackness/deck/src/github.com/inkyblackness/chunkie/README.md

 Options:
   <resource-file>       The resource file to work on.
   <chunk-id>            The chunk identifier.
-Defaults to decimal, use "0x" as prefix for hexadecimal.
+Defaults to decimal, use "0x" as prefix for hexadecimal. "all" for all.
   --block=<block-id>    The block identifier.
-Defaults to decimal, use "0x" as prefix for hexadecimal. [default: 0] --raw                 With this flag, the chunk will be exported without conversion to a common file format.
+Defaults to decimal, use "0x" as prefix for hexadecimal. "all" for all. [default: 0]
+  --raw                 With this flag, the chunk will be exported without conversion to a common file format.
   --pal=<palette-file>  For handling bitmaps & models, use this palette file to write color information --fps=<framerate>     The frames per second to emulate when exporting movies.
 0 names files after timestamp. [default: 0]